 Separately, I have also started an herbal tea farm in the Western Province of Rwanda, where I have been working with a group of 55 women who survived the genocide.
 They care for about 150 children.

-A. It depends on the garden, but all of the tea that I source in Rwanda is hand-plucked.
-They are just now testing a handheld clipper, but have rejected offers for machinery to assist in the plucking or harvesting.
-This is to preserve the quality of the premium tea leaves and the bud, but also to continue to provide as many jobs as possible.
+A. It depends on the garden, but all the tea I source in Rwanda is hand-plucked.
+They are just now testing a handheld clipper but have rejected offers for machinery to assist in the plucking or harvesting.
+This is to preserve the quality of the premium tea leaves and the bud and continue providing as many jobs as possible.
 The tea is processed in a large factory.

 The growing climate is cool in the evenings and warm during the day, and the temperature is steady year-round.
-Most of the tea plants are harvested year-round as well, with some fields left to 'winter' for a couple of months.
+Most tea plants are harvested year-round, with some fields left to 'winter' for a couple of months.

 Q. Every tea region has a specific tea they're known for, such as Darjeeling tea from India.
 What types of teas are the Rwandans known for producing?

-A. We are growing Camellia sinensis, and it is of the Rukeri variety.
+A. We are growing Camellia sinensis, which is of the Rukeri variety.
 I source only organic and fair trade teas, including:

 - Black OP, Ceylon